Differentially Private Nonparametric Confidence Intervals Under Minimal Distributional Assumptions

-The second route is nonparametric and resampling-based: the idea is to approximate the unknown sampling distribution of a statistic by recombining the observed data elements themselves.
-The most common variant of this approach is called \emph{bootstrapping}, initially introduced by \citet{efron1992bootstrap}.
+In parametric settings, where we have an analytically characterized (or asymptotically approximated) sampling distribution for the statistic, CIs are typically constructed by estimating the distribution's parameter.
+For example, a mean statistic follows a normal limiting distribution, and its variance can be estimated directly from the data.
+However, these assumptions do not hold for many practical statistical tasks.
+In nonparametric settings, or when estimating the limiting parameters is challenging, resampling methods such as the bootstrap \cite{efron1992bootstrap} provide a general route to uncertainty quantification.
 Given a dataset, the bootstrap method draws multiple samples from it, each of the original sample size, by sampling with replacement, and recomputes the statistic on each.
-Intuitively, these procedures attempt to mimic the variability one would see if one could resample the initial dataset.
-Although resamples are not independent new datasets, surprisingly, under mild conditions, their empirical distribution consistently tracks the true sampling one.
-These methods offer accuracy guarantees comparable (and in some cases, superior) to normal approximation and similar techniques.
+Intuitively, this procedure attempts to mimic the variability one would see if one could resample the initial dataset.
+Although resamples are not independent new datasets, under mild conditions the empirical distribution of the resampled statistics consistently approximates the sampling distribution of the original statistic.
+Consequently, taking its $\alpha/2$ and $1-\alpha/2$ empirical quantiles yields an approximate $(1-\alpha)$-CI.

-The list of scalar estimations produced by this method is effectively an empirical distribution of this statistic.
-If this empirical distribution approximates the underlying distribution of the statistic (i.e., the distribution over fresh samples), then taking its $\alpha/2$ and $1-\alpha/2$ empirical quantiles produces an (approximate) $\alpha$-confidence interval.
-If one further assumes that the underlying distribution of the statistic is (approximately) normal, one can additionally estimate its standard deviation from the empirical one, and construct CIs as discussed in the parametric setting.
-This empirical distribution enables more than constructing CIs; It can also be used to test hypotheses, validate assumptions about the statistic, and more.

-Resampling and taking the quantiles is attractive because it provides an extremely general technique for constructing CIs for any function of interest on the data---regression parameters, moments, quantiles, covariances, etc.---and the resulting approximation is good under extremely minimal assumptions.
-Empirically, this approach often performs well even at small sample sizes (as we show in Appendix~\ref{app:detailed_analysis}).